Tronayy/React-Multi-Page-App/README.md

 # React-Multi-Page-App

-This is a simple multi page app created using React and React Router for practice following the instructions of Maximillian in his course on Udemy.
+This is a simple multi page app created using React and React Router for practice.
-The app shows quotes that can also be added and each quote may have multiple comments that can be added too.
+The app shows quotes and comments on each of those quotes.
+A user can add more quotes and more comments in the app.

 The data is stored on a custom backend realtime database on Firebase.

-Runs using npm install and then npm start on vscode terminal.
-Can be run on localhost:3000.
+## How to run?

+The app can be run by:
+1. Download the zip file and unzip it.
+2. Run `npm install` in the main directory to install the node modules.
+3. Run `npm start` to start the app on http://localhost:3000